THIS IS THE CLOSEST WE WILL GET.

 My minute discoveries about my grandpa’s life became a way of exploring my relationship with my father.
-There is a polarity linked with my father’s behaviour that often makes me feel that we are very distant even though we share the domestic space.
-Maybe the only true heirloom is memories and intergenerational traumas.
-There are a lot of stories of Indian freedom struggle but our contemporary time often makes me think if we ever achieved freedom.
-With constant silencing of voices, ideas, institutionalized oppression and rampant nationalism, I think of the battles fought to free us all.
-We live in a contrasting time.
-This is about preserving what is known and exploring the in- between moments of conflicts and negotiations in our private space.
+There is a polarity linked with my father’s behaviour that often makes me feel that we are very distant even though we share the domestic space and family history.
+It has often made me think that maybe the only true heirloom is memories and intergenerational traumas.
+The form of communication has been replaced by daily 'Good Morning' cards on whatsapp.
+As his age is progressing, I see him talking less and expressing more on social media, often about the dissatisfaction and corruption in the government.
+Daily status update has taken an important role in his life, often leading to a temporary ban for using too much freedom of speech on facebook against the state.
+There are a lot of stories of the Indian freedom struggle but our time often makes me think if we ever achieved freedom.
+There is a constant silencing of voices, ideas, institutionalized oppression and rampant nationalism, it often makes me think of the battles fought to free us all.
+I think if my grandfather was alive, he would question if we ever attained freedom in its actuality.
+We live in a contrasting time and social media does take up space within our surroundings, it alters our relationships too.